-- · Backwards planning the project starts with the development of a shared vision as a starting point for the creation of a well developed path to achieve it. - Inclusive workshops in the cities a cooperative process to engage key stakeholders (companies, citizens, public and private organisations and knowledge institutes) within the region in co-creating a clear and well designed implementation plan with a stronger commitment to the joint effort in the realisation phase. - Expert knowledge is sourced in a practical and usable form during the vision development and roadmapping. - · A visual language is used to easily connect people and share main insights.
+- Backwards planning the project starts with the development of a shared vision as a starting point for the creation of a well developed path to achieve it. - Inclusive workshops in the cities a cooperative process to engage key stakeholders (companies, citizens, public and private organisations and knowledge institutes) within the region in co-creating a clear and well designed implementation plan with a stronger commitment to the joint effort in the realisation phase. - Expert knowledge is sourced in a practical and usable form during the vision development and roadmapping.